microscaler/tinkerbell/tasks/daemon/tasks.md

 - [ ] Add placeholder config loader (`config.rs`) using `serde` + `toml`
 - [ ] Plan file-watcher support for hot-reload of config (inotify / fsevents)
 - [ ] Add integration test to spawn the daemon and shut it down gracefully
+- [ ] Replace placeholder daemon tests with a check that init and run return successfully